echodeltafour/data-science-adventures/README.md

 # data-science-adventures
-Data science work I have done and can share
+This repository is where I store some of my data science work.
+One reason is so that I can revisit my past work if I need to remind myself how something is done.
+Another reason is so that I can share my work with others.